antoinecarme/pyaf/WS/README.md

 # PyAF web service sample usage

-Thsi is ervice is running on heroku at  http://pyaf.herokuapp.com/
+This web service is running on heroku at http://pyaf.herokuapp.com/

 # Basic usage :